franciscoraphael/just4fun/randomxkcd/README.md

 - make the 'alt' work
 - remove donut image from code
 - create a way to mark a comic as favorite (cookie?)
-- create a search for comic (use the metadata and maybe the img2text from Firebase+GoogleCloudVision)
+- create a search for comic (use the metadata and maybe also the text extracted from image by Firebase + Google CloudVision ( [link](https://firebase.google.com/docs/ml-kit/recognize-text), [link](https://cloud.google.com/vision/docs/drag-and-drop), [link](https://cloud.google.com/vision/docs/detecting-text?hl=pt-br#vision-text-detection-nodejs), [link](https://cloud.google.com/vision/?hl=pt-br) ) )